-After the success of the same fixture last year, it was with eager anticipation that Tenby ABC’s boxers had been waiting to showcase their boxing skills, grit and determination, in front of friends and family.
+After the success of the same fixture last year, it was with eager anticipation that Tenby ABC’s boxers had been waiting to showcase their boxing skills, grit and determination, in front of friends

 On the night locals were treated to a fantastic show of boxing, from the energetic youngsters to the more powerful exchanges between the senior heavyweights at the end of the night.

 There was all the enthusiasm you could expect from the annual event.

 The first boxer to take to the ring was Leon Haines.
 Boxing at 42kg you would have been forgiven for wondering how these two youngsters were in together, with Leon giving away several inches in

 Haines went on to give more than a good account of himself, producing some lovely work before narrowly being outpointed by his Towy opponent Curtis Lee.

 Second up for Tenby ABC was Marcus Phillips.
 It was Phillips’ first contest in the boxing ring, but after an assured debut performance, and enthusiastic appreciation for his efforts from the crowd,